Cloud Security Solutions: What is CSPM in Cloud-native Security?

-Cloud adoption and innovation have created a need for more specific and dynamic cloud security solutions.
-This driver is particularly valid as organizations engage in cloud-native, hybrid, and multi-cloud environments with the major public cloud service providers.
+Cloud adoption has created a need for more specific and dynamic cloud security solutions.
+As organizations engage in multi-cloud, cloud-native environments with the major public cloud service providers, the need has become more valid.

 While other cloud security solutions – cloud workload protection platforms (CWPP) and cloud access security brokers (CASB) – focus on different aspects of protecting cloud assets, cloud security posture management (CSPM) solutions, however, identify misconfiguration and compliance issues.
 CSPM focuses on the visibility, detection, and mitigation of security risks with the infrastructure where workloads are deployed.

-Whether using Infrastructure as a Service (IaaS), Software as a Service (SaaS), or Platform as a Service (PaaS) cloud environments, CSPM is pivotal to cross-environment, comprehensive cloud security.
+CSPM is pivotal to cross-environment, comprehensive cloud security whether using Infrastructure as a Service (IaaS), Software as a Service (SaaS), or Platform as a Service (PaaS) cloud environments.

 What is Cloud Security Posture Management (CSPM)?